 The report also assesses the economic impact of five Piedmont Community College programs on the area economy, the return on investment for students, and the benefits generated for N.C. taxpayers.

 The high-demand career pathways measured in the report include jobs and programs related to nursing, medical assisting, information technology, welding, and mechatronics.

-In addition, taxpayers and communities are also seeing benefits from the funding they provided the College, as the added tax revenue from students’ higher earnings and increased spending amounts to an additional $14.9 million dollars spent in the PCC service areas.
-Statewide, for every dollar that was invested in PCC, North Carolinians will receive $5.50 annually in return as long as those students continue to work in the state.
+In addition, taxpayers and communities are also seeing benefits from the funding they provided the College, as the added tax revenue from students’ higher earnings and increased spending amounts to an additional $14.9 million spent in the PCC service areas.
+Statewide, for every dollar invested in PCC, North Carolinians will receive $5.50 annually in return as long as those students continue to work in the state.